Skip to content

 Answer: When a pitcher retires all 27 batters in order with no hits, walks, errors, or hit batters.

-Why it stumps people: Sounds like a no-hitter.
+It sounds like a no-hitter.
 It isn’t.
-A no-hitter allows walks and errors.
-A perfect game is far rarer: only 24 have been thrown in over 150 years of MLB history.
+A no-hitter still allows walks and errors, while a perfect game allows nothing.
+That’s why only 24 have been thrown in over 150 years of MLB history.

 26. Which MLB team has won the most World Series titles?
 (Easy)